-But all that changed literally overnight when a Christian tent meeting prompted a seismic spiritual shift in his thinking.
+But all that changed literally overnight when a he attended a Christian tent meeting held by Rev. Billy Graham.
+It prompted a seismic spiritual shift in his thinking.
 He recalled a promise he’d made to God when adrift: “If you will save me, I will serve you forever!”
 He had been saved, he realised, but had lost sight of his vow.

 The change was dramatic.
 That night he disposed of his cigarettes, a cache of liquor and “a secret stash of girlie magazines”.
 Then, for the first time in years, he slept sweetly.
 The nightmares – featuring his violent prison camp tormentor, “the Bird” – had disappeared for good.

 And as if that transformation wasn’t enough, Zamperini dusted off his Bible the next day, sat under a tree reading it and experienced a holy moment of healing.

 Hillenbrand wrote: “Resting in the shade and the stillness, Louis felt profound peace.
 When he thought of his history, what resonated with him now was not all that he had suffered but the divine love that he believed had intervened to save him.
 He was not the worthless, broken, forsaken man that the Bird had striven to make of him.
 In a single, silent moment, his rage, his fear, his humiliation and helplessness, had fallen away.”